What grades are offered by the Idaho Virtual Academy?

 How much time do students spend on the computer?

-We expect that students will spend no more than 20-25 percent of their time on the computer in the early grades.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful tools that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education; rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes a great deal of well-written and designed textbooks, workbooks, and hands-on instructional materials.

 How does IDVA handle special education?